 Then there are those consumers with an interest in lessening their impact on the environment by decreasing their dependence on non-renewable energy sources.

 The point is that for every individual consumer with an interest in solar power, there is likely an array size to fit their unique needs and goals.

 Here’s a look at some of the most important factors to consider when sizing up a residential solar PV system:

 How Much Energy Does Your Household Use?

 The first misconception is that people think that the size of their house and the number of bedrooms make a difference.
 That doesn’t matter at all.
 The most accurate way to determine how many solar panels you need is to determine how many kilowatt-hours you used in the last 12 months.
-We’re able to pinpoint right down to within literally hundreds of kilowatt-hours a year how much [power] we can offset if you tell us how much you used last year.
+We’re able to pinpoint right down to within literally the hundreds of kilowatt-hours a year we can offset if you tell us how much you used last year.

 Think of it as the first rule of residential solar PV: The more energy your household uses, the more energy that needs to be generated by your solar PV system.
 And the more energy required from your solar PV system, the more solar panels you are going to need.
-Note here that there is no mention of the total square footage of your home or the total number of rooms.
+Note here that there is no mention of the square footage of your home or the number of rooms.
 That’s because it’s not about the size of the house, it’s about the amount of energy used inside it.

 What if you want to add solar PV to a brand new home, i.e. one without an energy usage history?
 In that case, you are going to have to come up with an estimate.

 Off-grid or grid-tied – that is the question.
 Whether it is nobler to disconnect completely from one’s local utility and take a stand for full and total self-sufficiency, or to remain tied to that utility and benefit from an older and dependable (albeit more expensive) power source.
 The question for readers of this guide is: “Does being off-grid or grid-tied affect the size of my solar array and, therefore, the number of solar panels I need?”